poseidon/typhoon/docs/advanced/customization.md

 ## Hosts

 Typhoon uses the [Ignition](https://github.com/coreos/ignition) system of Fedora CoreOS and Flatcar Linux to immutably declare a system via first-boot disk provisioning.
-Fedora CoreOS uses a [Fedora CoreOS Config](https://docs.fedoraproject.org/en-US/fedora-coreos/fcct-config/) (FCC) and Flatcar Linux uses a [Container Linux Config](https://github.com/coreos/container-linux-config-transpiler/blob/master/doc/examples.md) (CLC).
+Fedora CoreOS uses a [Butane Config](https://coreos.github.io/butane/specs/) and Flatcar Linux uses a [Container Linux Config](https://github.com/coreos/container-linux-config-transpiler/blob/master/doc/examples.md) (CLC).
 These define disk partitions, filesystems, systemd units, dropins, config files, mount units, raid arrays, and users.

 Controller and worker instances form a minimal and secure Kubernetes cluster on each platform.
-Typhoon provides the **snippets** feature to accept Fedora CoreOS Configs or Container Linux Configs to validate and additively merge into instance declarations.
+Typhoon provides the **snippets** feature to accept Butane or Container Linux Configs to validate and additively merge into instance declarations.
 This allows advanced host customization and experimentation.

 !!! note
     Snippets cannot be used to modify an already existing instance, the antithesis of immutable provisioning.
 Ignition fully declares a system on first boot only.